marinov98/Cluster-Duck/INSTALL.md

 # PRODUCTION
 - Any scripts containing `build` or `clean` in their name are for PRODUCTION only and will therefore be used by Heroku and not by us.
 Use only the above scripts mentioned while developing.
-# Current Status:
-- type `npm run client` in your terminal to view the current state of the project